 Famous Pirate: Thomas Tew

-During 1690s, Thomas Tew (sometimes spelled as Too) was one of the most famous Red Sea pirates.
-King William III mentioned him by name in his Royal Warrant issued to Captain Kidd for his pirate hunting, as a specially "wicked and ill-disposed person".
+During the 1690s, Thomas Tew (sometimes spelled as Too) was one of the most famous Red Sea pirates.
+King William III mentioned him by name in his Royal Warrant issued to Captain Kidd for his pirate hunting as a specially "wicked and ill-disposed person".

 Little is known about Thomas Tew before he arrived in Bermuda in 1692.
-According to some sources, he had wealthy family on Rhode Island.
-During conflict with France, he served as privateer on English ships.
+According to some sources, he had wealthy family in Rhode Island.
+During the conflict with France, he served as a privateer on English ships.
 Soon, Tew was elected as a captain of Amity Venture.

-From Governor of Bermuda, Thomas received permission to attack French ships and colonies on the African coast.
-With Captain George Drew he was supposed to join Royal African Company and attack French factory at Goori, in Gambia.
-However, after storm damaged Captain George Drew';s ship, Tew abandoned original plan and decided to become a pirate.
-He persuaded his crew easily, because their original assignment was too risky and salary was not good enough.
+From the Governor of Bermuda, Thomas received permission to attack French ships and colonies on the African coast.
+With Captain George Drew, he was supposed to join the Royal African Company and attack the French factory at Goori, in Gambia.
+However, after a storm damaged Captain George Drew's ship, Tew abandoned his original plan and became a pirate.
+He persuaded his crew easily because their initial assignment was too risky, and their salary was not good enough.

 Picture Of Thomas Tew

-On the journey to the Red Sea, Tew encountered a great Indian ship, with more than a three hundred soldiers, beside seamen.
-Yet, Tew and his pirates had the courage to attack them!
-After short battle, Tew was victorious and each of his men received £3,000 as his share.
-Informed by the prisoners, that this ship was a part of a convoy, Tew wanted to attack the rest of them.
-However, quartermaster and most of the crew were against that.
+On the journey to the Red Sea, Tew encountered a great Indian ship with more than three hundred soldiers, beside seamen.
+Yet, Tew and his pirates dared to attack them!
+After a short battle, Tew was victorious, and each of his men received £3,000 as his share.
+Informed by the prisoners that this ship was part of a convoy, Tew wanted to attack the rest of them.
+However, the quartermaster and most of the crew were against that.
 Tew and his crew decided to settle on the island of Madagascar.

-Soon after, Tew went for Rhode Island, and obtained a pardon.
-He lived there for some time, but "found the call of the sea and the lure of the "grand account"; too great to resist".
+Soon after, Tew went to Rhode Island and obtained a pardon.
+He lived there for some time but "found the call of the sea and the lure of the "grand account"; too great to resist".
 He took command of a pirate ship and sailed to the Red Sea.

 In 1695 Tew attacked a big ship belonging to the Great Mogul.
-However, this time, his pray was well armed.
+However, this time, his prey was well-armed.
 During the battle, he was mortally wounded.

-His historian tells us "a shot carried away the rim of Tew's belly, who held his bowels with his hands for some space.
-When he dropped, it struck such terror to his men that they suffered themselves to be taken without further resistance".
-Many Tew's pirates were executed immediately, the rest died in prison, in India.
+His historian tells us, "a shot carried away the rim of Tew's belly, who held his bowels with his hands for some space.
+When he dropped, it struck his men such terror that they suffered to be taken without further resistance".
+Many of Tew's pirates were executed immediately.
+The rest died in prison in India.

 Picture Of Thomas Tew